This eating disorder is on the rise among young girls – and boys – in South Africa. The good news is that anorexia can be prevented.

 - Encourage team sports and discourage over-achievement in individual sports.

-- Schools are a breeding ground for eating disorders – be aware of your child’s friends and their attitudes to eating.
-Discuss these with your child and your concerns if you have any, as you would if your child’s friends abused substances.
+- Be aware of your child’s friends and their attitudes to eating.
+Discuss these with your child and your concerns if you have any.